US Airways: 1990s: Rebranding, fleet modernization, and failed sell-off

 In the early 1990s, USAir expanded to Europe with flights to London, Paris, and Frankfurt from its four main hubs.
 The company formed partnerships, marketing the Trump Shuttle as the "USAir Shuttle" and accepting a large investment from British Airways that started one of the first transatlantic alliances, resulting in several Boeing 767-200ERs being painted in the British Airways livery, but operated by USAir.
 In 1992, it also invested in a new terminal at its hub in Pittsburgh.

 In 1996 the alliance between USAir and British Airways ended in a court battle when British Airways announced its intentions to partner with American Airlines.

-In early 1997 USAir changed its name to US Airways and introduced a new corporate identity.
+About March 1, 1997 USAir changed its name to US Airways and introduced a new corporate identity.
 A stylized version of the United States flag was adopted as a new logo.
 The new branding was applied to terminals and ticket jackets.
 The airline painted aircraft in deep blue and medium gray with red and white accent lines.

 That same year, the airline also introduced a single-class subsidiary known as MetroJet, which competed with low-cost carriers like Southwest Airlines expanding to the East.
 MetroJet operated Boeing 737-200s, the oldest aircraft in the fleet, allowing it to achieve the best utilization possible before being retired.

 On November 6, 1996, immediately prior to the rebranding to US Airways, the airline placed an order for up to 400 Airbus A320-series narrow-body aircraft, with 120 firm orders at the time of signing.
 The order was regarded as the largest bulk aircraft request in history.
 In 1998 the airline followed with an order for up to 30 Airbus A330-series wide-body aircraft, with an initial firm order for seven of the Airbus A330-300s.
 These orders enabled US Airways to replace its older aircraft with newer, more efficient aircraft.

 In 1997 US Airways bought the remains of Trump Shuttle.
 US Airways expanded its flights to Europe through the end of the decade.
 Although the airline returned to profitability in the mid-1990s, its route network's concentration in the Northeastern United States and high operating costs prompted calls for the company to merge with another airline.